Privado-Inc/privado/README.md

 # Quick Start

-Follow these simple steps to get started with Privado.
+First, make sure you have [Docker](https://docs.docker.com/get-docker/) installed on your system, then follow these simple steps to get started with Privado.

 ### Download the Privado CLI